marinasundstrom/raven/docs/syntax-tree.md

 Every navigation property in a syntax node has to call the same methods for resolving the red node from a green child node.

-The C# source generator handles this.
+Our source generator does this implementation for you.

+What exactly is generated is being outlined [here](source-generation.md).

 For the generator to work, each syntax node has to be a `partial class` extending either `SyntaxNode`, or a class that derive from `SyntaxNode`.